Keepnet Labs Logo

 3. Look at the Email's Tone and Language: If the tone or language doesn't match your expectations, it may be a phishing attempt.

 4. Check for Spelling and Grammar Mistakes: Professional organizations typically ensure their communications are error-free.
 Significant spelling or grammar mistakes may indicate a phishing attempt.
+Before interacting with any suspicious content, ask whether this could be what is spear phishing email in disguise.

 What Are Examples of Spear Phishing?